AngeloJacobo/UberDDR3/README.md

 # Specifications and Brief Description
-This DDR3 controller was originally designed to be used on the [10-Gigabit Ethernet Project](https://github.com/ZipCPU/eth10g) but is now being designed to be a more general memory controller with multiple supported FPGA boards.
+This DDR3 controller was originally designed to be used on the [10-Gigabit Ethernet Project](https://github.com/ZipCPU/eth10g) for an 8-lane x8 DDR3 module running at 800 MHz DDR, but this is now being designed to be a more general memory controller with multiple supported FPGA boards.
 This is a 4:1 memory controller with configurable timing parameters and mode registers so it can be configured to any DDR3 memory device.
-The interface is the basic Wishbone.
+The user-interface is the basic Wishbone.

+This memory controller is optimized to maintain a high data throughput and continuous sequential burst operations.
+The controller handles the reset sequence, refresh sequence, mode register configuration, bank status tracking, timing delay tracking, command issuing, and the PHY's internal calibration.
+The PHY's internal calibration handles the bitslip training, read dqs alignment via MPR (read calibration), write dqs alignment via write leveling (write calibration), and also an optional comprehensive read/write test.
+The internal read/write test include a burst access, random access, and alternating read-write access tests.
+Only if no error is found on these tests will the calibration end and user can start accessing the wishbone interface.

+This design is [formally verified](https://github.com/AngeloJacobo/DDR3_Controller/wiki/User-Documentation#lint-and-formal-verification) and [simulated using the Micron DDR3 model](https://github.com/AngeloJacobo/DDR3_Controller/wiki/User-Documentation#simulation).

 # Getting Started
 The recommended way to instantiate this IP is to use the top module [`rtl/ddr3_top.v`](https://github.com/AngeloJacobo/DDR3_Controller/blob/main/rtl/ddr3_top.v), a template for instantiation is also included in that file.
 Steps to include this DDR3 memory controller IP is to instantiate design, create the constraint file, then edit the localparams.